Happiness in the Pursuit

 Yet it subtly suggests that happiness is waiting somewhere ahead; after the next promotion, the next milestone, the next achievement, the next version of ourselves.

-But what if we've been looking in the wrong place?
+But what if we have been looking in the wrong place?

 What if happiness isn't the destination?